-This was Judy’s first “identifier song” and although most people in Hollywood knew of her and her talents this song and her subsequent performances on stage and radio was a major influence on the upward trajectory of her career.
+This was Judy’s first “identifier song” and although most people in Hollywood knew of her and her talents this song and her subsequent performances on stage and radio were a major influence on the upward trajectory of her career.

-February 7, 1938: Judy arrived in New York City for her first appearance on a New York stage, at Loew’s State in support on Everybody Sing, on February 10, 1938.
+February 7, 1938: Judy arrived in New York City for her first appearance on a New York stage, at Loew’s State in support of Everybody Sing, on February 10, 1938.
 The clipping above was published on February 8th, the day after Judy’s arrival.

 February 7, 1940: Beauty columnist Helen Follett again used Judy as an example of a pretty young girl, this time with healthy cheeks thanks for her outdoor exercise.
 It’s ironic that while at MGM Judy felt like a “plain Jane” (and the studio sometimes callously fostered that feeling) yet in many ads and columns she was presented as the epitome of the pretty young American girl.

 February 7, 1941: Judy took a short vacation to Palm Springs, California, accompanied by her mother and, according to this article, a person by the name of Betty Graham (perhaps her secretary).
 The article notes that Judy had been staying at the Estrella Villas “for the past few weeks” and if true, then he must have gone back to Los Angeles for one day/evening for the radio broadcast of “Love’s New Sweet Song” on the CBS “Silver Theater” program on January 26, 1941.